Las Vegas Moving Company’s High-Rise Moving Tips

 If necessary, put seasonal, sports equipment or other rarely-needed items in storage before moving day, using old pallets and cloth covers, as plastic encourages moisture buildup and can lead to mold and mildew.

-Get High-Rise Moving Help
+Get High-Rise Moving Services

 Because of its special challenges, high-rise moving is a unique type of move that takes pre-planning and extra care.
 Consider hiring an experienced and competent high-rise mover, particularly one that’s on the approved list of high-rise moving companies for your building.
 Understand what services are included in your moving quote, and whether there are extra charges for additional dollies, blankets or straps required by your building management, or for moving heavy items, or for stairway moving, etc. A professional high-rise mover will take you through all the steps of planning your move, and provide a complete and clear written move estimate to you.
 They’ll work closely with your building management to finalize the move logistics and make sure you’re in compliance on move day.